Australian History and Brisbane (and NZ)

 Brisbane Markets

 Next to Customs House in Slater's map can be seen Raff's Wharf, USN United Steam Navigation Company Wharf providing a mail service to Gladstone & Townsville and Market Wharf.
-Brisbane Markets opened in 1866 at Market Street as a major venue for where farmers could bring their merchandise to sell to cityfolk.
+Brisbane_Markets(arch.) opened in 1866 at Market Street as a major venue for where farmers could bring their merchandise to sell to cityfolk.
 Activity waned however, and after 1881 only the street name survived.

 In 1885 Brisbane Markets opened at a more central location on Roma Street, that triangle of ground where Roma Street meets Albert Street at the corner of Turbot Street.
 Click images on right for a larger image.
 A separate, competitive marketplace later opened on Turbot Street.